hanlinchentw/obsidian-sync/notes/Dev note/OS/os-tutorial/README.md

 ### Boot Process

-- BIOS loads first 512 bytes from bootable device
+- BIOS loads first **512** bytes from bootable device
+	- The bootloader is limited to 512 bytes and acts as a standard between the BIOS and the OS.
 - Magic number `0xAA55` required at end of boot sector
 - Real mode vs protected mode differences
 ### Assembly Programming

 - x86 register usage and calling conventions